Dakimakura: History

 During the late '90s and early 2000s, dakimakura began to intertwine with otaku culture, leading to the production of pillow covers featuring printed images of bishōjo and bishōnen posed lying down from various anime or bishōjo games.
-Many of these early otaku dakimakura covers were released through Cospa, a character goods and apparel store which as of 2018 continues to release official dakimakura covers.
+Many of these early otaku dakimakura covers were released by Cospa, a character goods and apparel store that as of 2018 continues to release official dakimakura covers.

 Although dakimakura are sometimes called "Dutch wife", the original definition of this phrase is closer to the chikufujin, or "bamboo wife".
 The year 2015 saw some of the first talking body pillows with Ita-Supo and its mascot, Rina Makuraba.
-It was invented by former Kyushu Institute of Technology researcher, Koichi Uchimura.
+It was invented by former Kyushu Institute of Technology researcher Koichi Uchimura.

 Sizes

 Dakimakura are available in two main sizes, 160 or 150 cm in length with a 50 cm width (100 cm circumference).

-Prior to the mid-2000s, dakimakura were available in one size; 160 × 50 cm.
-Since the late 2000s, 150 × 50 cm dakimakura became available and increasingly popular due to shipping cost savings from being under the 2 kg airmail weight limit.
+Until the mid-2000s, dakimakura were available in one size, 160 × 50 cm.
+Since the late 2000s, 150 × 50 cm dakimakura have been available and increasingly popular due to shipping cost savings from being under the 2 kg airmail weight limit.

-Due to the increase in popularity, new sizes have been created to adapt to all heights and ages, and although there are other sizes available, the 5 most popular sizes are 180x60, 170x60, 160x60, 150x50 and 140x40 cm.
+Due to the increase in popularity, new sizes have been created to adapt to all heights and ages, and although there are other sizes available; the five most popular sizes are 180 × 60 cm, 170 × 60 cm, 160 × 60 cm, 150 cm × 50 cm, and 140 × 40 cm.

-Love pillows

-Love pillows are a subset of dakimakura usually portraying life-size pictures of characters in intercourse poses.
-They may portray anime characters, furry characters, or pornographic film actors.